 This introductory text develops the reader’s fundamental understanding of core principles and experimental aspects underlying the operation of nanoelectronic devices.
-The author makes a thorough and systematic presentation of electron transport in quantum-confined systems such as quantum dots, quantum wires and quantum wells together withLandauer-Büttiker formalism and non-equilibrium Green’s function approach.
-The coverage encompasses nanofabrication techniques and characterization tools followed by a comprehensive exposition of nanoelectronic devices including resonant tunneling diodes, nanoscale MOSFETs, carbon nanotube FETs, high-electron-mobility transistors, single-electron transistors and heterostructure optoelectronic devices.
+The author makes a thorough and systematic presentation of electron transport in quantum-confined systems such as quantum dots, quantum wires, and quantum wells together with Landauer-Büttiker formalism and non-equilibrium Green’s function approach.
+The coverage encompasses nanofabrication techniques and characterization tools followed by a comprehensive exposition of nanoelectronic devices including resonant tunneling diodes, nanoscale MOSFETs, carbon nanotube FETs, high-electron-mobility transistors, single-electron transistors, and heterostructure optoelectronic devices.
 The writing throughout is simple and straightforward, with clearly drawn illustrations and extensive self-study exercises for each chapter.

 Nanoelectronics and Mesoscopic Physics.
 Part I: Quantum Mechanics for Nanoelectronics.
 Origins of Quantum Theory.
 The Schrodinger Wave Equation.
 Operator Methods and Postulates of Quantum Mechanics.
 Particle-in-a-Box and Related Problems.
-The Hydrogen atom.
+The Hydrogen Atom.
 Part II: Condensed Matter Physics for Nanoelectronics.
 Drude-Lorentz Free Electron Model.
 Sommerfield Free Electron Fermi Gas Model.
 Kronig-Penney Periodic Potential Model.
 Part III: Electron Behavior in Nanostructures.
 Quantum Confinement and Electronic Structure of Quantum Dots.
 Electrons in Quantum Wires and Landauer-Büttiker Formalism.
 Electrons in Quantum Wells.
 Part IV: Green’s Function Method for Nanoelectronic Device Modeling.
 Dirac Delta and Green’s Function Preliminaries.
 Method of Finite Differences and Self Energy of the Leads.
 Non-Equilibrium Green’s Function (NEGF) Formalism.
 Part V: Fabrication and Characterization of Nanostructures.
 Fabrication Tools.
 Characterization Facilities.
 Part VI: Exemplar Nanoelectronic Devices.
 Resonant Tunneling Diodes.
 Nanoscale MOSFETs and Similar Devices.
 High-Electron Mobility Transistors.
 Single Electron Transistors.
 Heterostructure Optoelectronic Devices.
 Index